dotfurther/OpenDiscoverSDK/README.md

 Copyright © 2019-2026 dotFurther Inc. All rights reserved.

 ### API Help: https://dotfurther.github.io/OpenDiscoverSDK
-### Higher Level Distributed Processing/OCR System: https://github.com/dotfurther/Open-Discover-WhitePaper-1
+### Higher Level Distributed Document Ingestion/OCR System: https://github.com/dotfurther/Open-Discover-WhitePaper-1

 # Welcome to Open Discover® SDK for Deep Content Extraction
 ### At this time, Open Discover SDK is only available for evaluation to companies that are in the legal eDiscovery, incident response, data breach, AI/ML, and information governance industries or in an industry that ingests/processes large volumes of documents.
 We also provide higher level APIs built upon the SDK, Open Discover Platform, that help customers easily and quickly build high volume/high throughput document processing workflows.